Jacob Labovitz: Professional career

 On February 8, 2022, Labovitz signed his first professional contract with Greenville Triumph of the USL League One.
 He made his professional debut on April 2, 2022, appearing as a 67th–minute substitute in a 0–2 loss to Central Valley Fuego.
 On May 28, 2022, Labovitz scored his first professional goal in a 1–0 victory over Chattanooga Red Wolves SC.
 On July 18, 2022, Labovitz was named USL League One Player of the Week for Week 16 of the 2022 season.
 Labovitz scored a brace in a 5–5 draw over Tormenta FC and his first professional hat-trick in a 3–1 win over Richmond Kickers to set the record for most goals scored by a single player in one week in USL League One history.
 Labovitz retired from professional soccer following the 2023 USL League One season.

-Post-professional career

 Labovitz joined USL League Two club Vermont Green in February 2024.
 He scored in his club debut, a 4–3 win over Lexington SC in the 2024 U.S. Open Cup.